 It was appealing to witness that each car had a handful of options to add on personalized body kits like wheel styling, part colours, and under-glow lighting.
 The fine-tuning and finishing touches on the car reflected the best way while I raced on tracks.

-The first international event makes the players eligible to handle the Extreme category cars.
+Rants aside, there’s a good amount of content to explore.
 From there onwards, the racing organization holds several events that encourage novices to reach their potential.
 It was enduring to face the challenges the game throws at the racers.
 The story has chapters that unfold in stages.
 Each stage of the career represents an event that pushes your limits higher.

 Moreover, the game develops a growth plan for each racer to track their progress.
 These features seem only when amateurs want to have a taste, but to get into the world completely, a lot of racing is involved.
 The storyline proved rather insignificant when all I wanted to enjoy was a good amount of racing.

 The car models look great with the classy tints shining in the natural surroundings of the maps.
-I witnessed a lot of choices displayed to adjust the visual quality to par with my device’s compatibility.
+I witnessed a lot of choices displayed to adjust the visual quality to match my device’s compatibility.

-The UI (User Interface) of Racing Master is pretty clean and simple.
-The car models and the overall designs feel exquisite.
+As for the UI of Racing Master, it is pretty clean and simple.
 Whatever work I carried out behind the wheel, the UI communicates well with that.
-The controls are also straightforward and offer no very less complications.
+Despite the number of menus, upgrades, currencies, and events in the game, navigating around never really became frustrating.

 Racing Master’s monetization offers balanced free-to-play options